ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Management:
-	- There will be a weekly meeting.
+	- There will be a weekly (one-on-one) meeting.
  	- You will be required to keep a diary of research, which records daily summaries of:
 		- New things you learn;
 		- New papers and/or related content you read;